nzkarit/tuskcon-2018-vm/running.md

 ## generateAllICAO.py
 1. `cd ADSB-Out`
 1. In generateAllICAO.py set minICAO and maxICAO for how many planes you wish generate.
 This is in hex by default.
-This will fail when the number of planes is less than split size, so max sure there are more planes than the split size or drop the split size.
 1. `./generateAllICAO.py`
 1. `python3 allICAO.py`
 1. `sudo bash hackRFAllICAO.sh`

 ## generateAllLat.py
 1. `cd ADSB-Out`
 1. In generateAllLat.py set minLat and maxLat for how many latitudes you wish generate, step is what the step size in the latitude is going to be.
-This will fail when the number of latitudes is less than split size, so max sure there are more planes than the split size or drop the split size.
 1. `./generateAllLat.py`
 1. `python3 allLat.py`
 1. `sudo bash hackRFAllLat.sh`